Course Reserves: Copyright Information

 - Statement on Fair Use and Electronic Reserves from the Association of College and Research Libraries

-- Best Practices in Fair Use from the Center for Social Media at American University
+- FAQ for Professors: Code of Best Practices in Fair Use for Academic and Research Libraries from the Center for Media and Social Impact at American University

 - Copyright Term and the Public Domain in the U.S. from Cornell Copyright Information Center